MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

     The new async-first API requires some changes to the workflow at this (relatively low) level of abstraction.

+.. versionchanged:: 0.14.0
+    It is no longer mandatory to make the signer's certificate available from the start of the workflow, although this comes at the cost of some convenience (signature size estimation and revocation info collection being two major ones).
+This makes it easier to implement remote signing scenarios where the signer's certificate is unknown until the remote signing service produces its response.

 There are use cases where trying to run the entire signing process in one go isn't feasible.
 Think of a remote signing scenario with pyHanko running on a server, and calling an external signing service to perform the cryptographic operations, or a case where pyHanko needs to wait for